jerrychangusa/Election-Campaign-/README.md

 - T.V.
 Ad
 - Instagram Ad

-Each ad type may have a different likelihood of generating a vote and you are not yet sure which ad type will be the most effective.
-The effectiveness of each ad type will also change for each new campaign.
+Each ad type may have a different likelihood of generating a vote.
+For example, Facebook Ads might have a 10% chance of generating a vote or YouTube Ads might have a 90% chance of generating a vote.

+When the election campaign begins, you are not yet sure which ad type will be the most effective.
+The effectiveness of each ad type will change every time you start a new campaign.

+Your goal is to come up with an advertising strategy that can generate the most number of votes by running different types of ads.

 ## Running a Campaign
 Every campaign consists of running a series of ads to generate votes.
 You can run an ad by calling the Campaign.runAd method with the ad type as an argument.